wlchin/enrichment_utils/README.md

 ### Introduction

 This repository contains enrichment_utils, a package providing convenience functions which wrap around the useful [goatools](https://github.com/tanghaibao/goatools) package.
+It is designed specifically to allow gene set enrichment to be performed on single-cell datasets in [anndata](https://anndata.readthedocs.io/en/latest/) format, analysed using [CDR-g](https://cdr-g.readthedocs.io/en/latest/) (CDR-genomics) pacakge.

 ### References